 During the initial week, students will partake in informative lectures, equipping them with all the essential knowledge required for active engagement in field activities.
 Throughout the subsequent three weeks of fieldwork, weekdays will be devoted to excavation and laboratory work, while weekends will provide opportunities for museum visits and field trips.
 During the last week, students will dedicate a significant portion of their time to crafting a scholarly report focused on their excavation area.
 The main program points are:

 Theory (Lectures & Excursions):

-- History and archaeology of Aguntum and the Eastern Alps in Roman Time and Late Antiquity - Archaeological methods: excavation methods, stratigraphy, and surveying technology (drawing, tachymetry, photogrammetry, SfM 3D) - Conservation and restoration (buildings & small finds) - Dating and interpretation of Roman finds (main focus: ceramics)
+- History and archaeology of Aguntum and the Eastern Alps in Roman Time and Late Antiquity - Conservation and restoration (buildings & small finds) - Documentation and interpretation of Roman finds (main focus: ceramics) - Stratigraphy and Geoarchaeology

 Practice: